parku/docs/api/locations.md

 `required_fields` lists all additionally required fields when creating a booking for this location.
 The field names correspond to the `booking.fields.*` entries in the settings endpoint.

 `provider` node inform about parking space provider.
-If provider is third party, there is usually corresponding provider info in [settings endpoint](/api/settings/)
+If provider is third party, there is corresponding provider info in [settings endpoint](/api/settings/)

 ## Get availability times for location